codeplaysoftware/portBLAS/README.md

 of a container.
 This enables the library to implement the different indexing modes of the BLAS API, such as strides.
-Note than a view can be of a different size than a container.
+Note that a view can be of a different size than a container.

 All views derive from the base view class or the base matrix view class, which represents a view of a container as a vector or as a matrix.